NJ Transit Rail Operations: 21st century

-2010s

-On September 29, 2016, Pascack Valley Line train #1614 overran the end of the track and went into the concourse coming to rest just before the waiting room wall.
-Both the terminal and the cabcar sustained major structural damage.
+On September 29, 2016, Pascack Valley Line train #1614 overran the end of the platform track in Hoboken Terminal and went into the concourse, coming to rest just before the waiting room wall.
+Both the terminal and the cab car sustained major structural damage.

+On December 19, 2025, there was a head on collision between two trains along the Montclair-Boonton Line west of Bay Street station resulting in 17 injuries.

+In 2025, beginning on May 16 and ending on May 18, all train operations temporarily ceased due to a strike by the Brotherhood of Locomotive Engineers and Trainmen.

+In April 2026, NJ Transit received the first of more than 300 new Bombardier MultiLevel railcars, which will replace the older Arrows that have frequently caused delays due to mechanical failures and limited equipment availability.

 Network and infrastructure

 The system took its current form in 1983, when NJ Transit took over all commuter service in New Jersey.
 NJ Transit Rail Operations is divided into the Hoboken Division and the Newark Division.
 The two networks were not integrated until the opening of Secaucus Junction in 2003, which enabled passengers to transfer between lines bound for New York and Hoboken.

 Lines

 As of 2022, NJ Transit's commuter rail network consists of 13 lines and 165 stations, primarily concentrated in northern & central New Jersey, with one line running in South Jersey between Atlantic City and Philadelphia.